Knot complements decomposing into prisms: Restrictions on prism orbifolds covered by knot complements

-Step (3) is accomplished by first feeding the right-permutation representation associated to each subgroup $H$ remaining after step (2) to a collection of Python methods---{anc/Finding\_low\_index\_subgroups/code/raw\_cover\_processor-O333-k.py (for k=2,3,4)---that compute the structure of the spine for $M = \mathbb{H}^3/H$ described in \Cref{spine}, using the \texttt{NetworkX} Python library \cite{networkx}.
+The filtering procedure described in steps (1)--(3) is implemented using a sequence of Python modules included in the ancillary files in \path{anc/Finding_low_index_subgroups/code} (see the \texttt{README} file therein).
+In particular, these scripts process the permutation representations of subgroups, identify the relevant manifold covers, and compute the structure of the spine for $M=\mathbb{H}^3/H$ described in \Cref{spine}, using the \texttt{NetworkX} Python library \cite{networkx}.
 The fundamental group of $M$ is then computed as described in the proof of \Cref{homologyZ}: identify a maximal tree in the spine's one skeleton, after which each remaining edge determines a generator and each two-cell gives a relation.
 The presentation thus computed is fed to GAP \cite{GAP4} to abelianize, hence producing $H_1(M)$.

 Each one-cusped manifold cover of an $\doh^{333}_i$ ($i\in\{2,3,4\}$) identified in Step (3) as having first homology $\mathbb{Z}$ is finally triangulated as described in \Cref{triangulation}, and tested for lens space fillings as described in \Cref{lem:lifts}.
 This yielded the $M_{i,j}$, for $i\in\{2,3\}$ and $j\in\{1,2\}$, of \Cref{first manifold covers}, as well as their ``OR twins'' $M_{i,j}'$ prescribed by the permutation representations of \Cref{table_pr prime}.